viliger18/ClaudeAgents/instructions.md

 10. **Track decision patterns**: If a binary was previously allowed but is now being blocked, this may indicate a configuration change or updated binary version.

+11. **Always include Hosts Section**: Every report MUST include a complete list of machines and their associated users.

+12. **Always include Statistics Section**: Every report MUST include the distribution statistics with the three required calculations (>50%, ≤50%, and most unique binaries).

 ---

 ## Invocation Examples

-- **"Analyze Santa logs"** — Fetch the most recent CSV from GitHub, parse Santa events, verify signing via hash lookup, enrich each binary, and return the full analysis.
+- **"Analyze Santa logs"** — Fetch the most recent CSV from GitHub, parse Santa events, verify signing via hash lookup, enrich each binary, and return the full analysis including Hosts and Statistics sections.

-- **"Build allowlist"** — Focus on generating deployable Santa rules from the most recent CSV data.
+- **"Build allowlist"** — Focus on generating deployable Santa rules from the most recent CSV data, including host inventory and distribution statistics.

-- **"Review Santa events for January 2025"** — Specifically fetch and analyze `santa_events_01_2025.csv`.
+- **"Review Santa events for January 2025"** — Specifically fetch and analyze `santa_events_01_2025.csv` with complete Hosts and Statistics sections.

 - **"Deep analysis of Santa blocks"** — Prioritize thorough hash lookups and vendor verification for all binaries in the most recent CSV.

-- **"Compare Santa events between December and January"** — Fetch both `santa_events_12_2024.csv` and `santa_events_01_2025.csv`, identify new binaries, and analyze changes.
+- **"Compare Santa events between December and January"** — Fetch both `santa_events_12_2024.csv` and `santa_events_01_2025.csv`, identify new binaries, and analyze changes including host-level comparisons.

 ---